buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/Entities/IfcHumidifier.md

 # IfcHumidifier

-A humidifier is a device that adds moisture into the air.
+A humidifier is a device that adds moisture into the air.<!-- end of definition -->

 > HISTORY New entity in IFC4

 { .note}
 >